Boutique Hotel Experience. Guest House Prices

 A full breakfast menu is served in our ground floor reception room from 08.00-9.00 weekdays and 09.00-10.30 during the weekends.
 During the school holiday season, breakfast starts at 09.00 weekdays and weekends.
 All rates include breakfast with the exception of Room 1, our budget single option

-Check in is from 14.00, however, we can hold your bags for you if you need to arrive earlier, check out is 12.00, again, we can hold your bags for you if you just have to go back to the Lanes to buy those shoes!
+Check in is from 14.00, the latest check in is 21.00, however, we can hold your bags for you if you need to arrive earlier, check out is 12.00, again, we can hold your bags for you if you just have to go back to the Lanes to buy those shoes!

 Travelling to Brighton